thaunghtike-share/thaunghtike-share.github.io/_posts/2021-09-09-eks-alb-ingress-ssl.md

 ```
 <h2> PART-II AWS ALB Ingress Controller - SSL  </h2>

-Firstly we have to create a public hosted zone in Route53.
+Firstly you have to create a public hosted zone in Route53.
 I already created a public hosted zone named thaunghtikeoo.info.

 ![thoroute53](https://raw.githubusercontent.com/thaunghtike-share/thaunghtike-share.github.io/master/images/albhz.png)

 <h2> Create a SSL Certificate in Certificate Manager </h2>

-We will use amazon cert manager to request a certificate.
+I will use amazon cert manager to request a certificate.
 Then select a dns validation method to validate your certificate with your domain.

 ![certmanpend](https://raw.githubusercontent.com/thaunghtike-share/thaunghtike-share.github.io/master/images/albcp.png)